 Then a friend suggested ginger capsules.
 I took the recommended two capsules four times a day.
 The vertigo was nearly gone, but it gave me a terrible stomachache.
 I couldn’t eat or even sit up.

-A. Chinese sailors have used ginger for centuries to ease or prevent symptoms of motion sickness so we’re not surprised it might help vertigo.
-In high doses ginger can cause heartburn or other digestive distress.
+A. Chinese sailors have used ginger for centuries to ease or prevent symptoms of motion sickness, so we’re not surprised it might help treat vertigo.
+In high doses, ginger might cause heartburn or other digestive distress.

 We cannot speculate about whether ginger will cure your vertigo completely or just relieve the symptoms.
-At some point you and your physician should evaluate your progress to see whether you can discontinue the ginger.
+There are relatively few studies of ginger for vertigo, although a tiny trial in 1986 indicated that ginger could be significantly better than placebo (Grøntved & Hentzer, ORL: Journal for Oto-Rhino-Laryngology and its Related Specialities).
+At some point, you and your physician should evaluate your progress to see whether you can discontinue the ginger.